Kraballa/FNA-Minimal-Setup/README.md

 # FNA Minimal Setup Version 2

 This is a collection of classes that aim to make it as easy as possible to start using FNA.
-It includes methods for drawing primitives, loading and rendering textures from file paths as well as keyboard and mouse input.
+It includes methods for drawing primitives, loading and rendering textures from file paths as well as keyboard and mouse input and a simple collision system.
 It also features a simple persistence layer, allowing you to serialize objects to XML or binary.

 I use these in all my projects.